Our step-by-step guide to booking award travel on United shows you how to book flights and how to get the best deal.

 Fees for booking, cancelling and changing awards reservations

 There is no additional charge for making a MileagePlus award booking online or through the United Airlines mobile app, so long as it’s made more than 21 days before departure.
 Awards booked through a United Customer Contact Center have a $25 fee (waived for Premier Platinum and Premier 1K members).
-Awards booked within 21 days of departure will also have a fee of $75 for general members, $50 for Premier Silver members and $25 for Premier Gold members.
+Awards booked within 30 days of departure will also have a 2,500 to 3,500 mile fee, regardless of your membership status.

 Awards can be cancelled for free within 24 hours of booking.
 After that, there are different fees for cancelling and redepositing miles.
 For changes made on flights 61 or more days before departure, there’s a $75 fee for general members, a $50 fee for Premier Silver members and a $25 fee for Premier Gold members.
 For changes on flights within 60 days of departure, there’s a $125 fee for general members, a $100 fee for Premier Silver members, a $75 fee for Premier Gold members and a $50 for Premier Platinum members.
 Finally, there’s a $125 fee to redeposit miles after a no-show that’s assessed to all members.

 United will only let you book itineraries that can be found when searching online.
 Agents have little ability to manually override their systems if there’s a problem.
 If you use the multi-city award search tool, then it will price each part of the itinerary separately.

 United allows open-jaw itineraries, where you arrive and depart from different cities (e.g., flying to London and returning from Paris).
 You can even have a double open-jaw itinerary, where you also return to a different city than where you originally departed from (e.g., flying from New York to London and returning from Paris to Los Angeles).